📝 Menu psychology & menu engineering · ⏱️ 2 min read

 ROI calculation over 12 months

-To determine if the investment pays off, calculate the payback period:
+To determine investment viability, calculate the payback period:

 Payback period: 1 month